pliniker/mo-gc/doc/Project-RFC.md

 ## Application Threads

-The purpose of using a journal is to reduce the burden on the application threads as much as possible, pushing as much workload as possible over to the GC thread.
+The purpose of using a journal is to minimize the burden on the application threads as much as possible, pushing as much workload as possible over to the GC thread, while avoiding pauses.

 To give an idea of how this should work, in the most straightforward implementation, the journal can simply be a `std::sync::mpsc` channel shared